|NFQ Level||Level 9|

 |Closing Date||Rolling deadline.
 Open until all places have been filled.
 Early application is advised.|

 |Non-EU Closing Date||Open until all places have been filled or no later than 30 June.
 Early application is advised.|

 Our Postgraduate Certificate in Infection Prevention & Control is a structured part-time QQI Level 9 certificate which is taught online.
 There is no requirement to attend face-to-face lectures on this programme.

-Our online Certificate in Infection Prevention & Control provides students with core infection prevention and control knowledge and skills to support good clinical practice implementation in the healthcare setting.
-This course supplies the knowledge and skills necessary for infection prevention and control management and implementation.
-We emphasise the use of evidence-based practice that will enable participants to work in infection prevention and control, putting patient safety principles into effect in both the research and professional context.
+Our innovative online Certificate in Infection Prevention & Control provides students with the core knowledge, theory, and skills that are necessary for the management and implementation of infection prevention and control in a clinical setting.
+We emphasise the use of evidence-based practice that enables our students to work and flourish in an infection prevention and control setting, while also emphasising the importance of patient safety principles, in both the research and professional context.

 Modules (30 credits total)

 - EH6146 The Principles and Clinical Practices of Infection Prevention and Control (10 credits)

 - BU6010 Leadership and Management of Infection Prevention & Control (10 credits)

 - EH6147 Infection Prevention & Control Quality Improvement & Patient Safety (5 credits)